bluefqcebaby/social/README.md

 # Frontend for social network
-this project based on public ap
+project based on public api